 Especially, a spare caterpillar on the front side and the turret side is detailed and painful.
-The variation without spare caterpillar is optional.
+The variation without a spare caterpillar is optional.

 I painted basic color in olive drab.

 Before pasting decals, I sprayed clear to adhere to decal sticking.
-I chose the marking of British, 5th Royal Tank Regiment, 22nd Amd Brigade in June 1944.
+I chose the marking of the British, 5th Royal Tank Regiment, 22nd Amd Brigade in June 1944.
 Red marks are colorful and nice.

 This figure makes out the tank was very small.
 When I bent the arm by force, it became unnatural.

 M3A3 Stuart was completed.
-The armor plate is changed from the riveted joint to the welding compared with M3A1, and the slope of a front armor has been changed.
+The armor plate is changed from the riveted joint to the welding compared with M3A1, and the slope of the front armor has been changed.
 A British army fought bravely against the Japanese in the Pacific War.

 I did silver dry-brushing too much.

 I irregularly depicted rust and mud with washing.
 I changed the tone since it was unattractive when it was a single color.